nmachine-io/doc-site/docs/concepts/state-concept.md

 ---
-sidebar_label: State
+sidebar_label: Kamafile
 sidebar_position: 3
 ---

-# State in the KAMA: the Master ConfigMap
+# The Kamafile

-When the NMachine client installs an application for a user (e.g creates _an_ NMachine), it begins by creating a `ConfigMap` called `master` in the application's namespace.
+When the NMachine client installs an application for a user (e.g creates _an_ NMachine), it begins by creating a `ConfigMap` called `kamafile` in the application's namespace.
 This is where the installation's identity and state are stored.

 ## Format